 Here are our two options for shorter itineraries:

 What to do in Dusseldorf for one day – Option 1: Go for classic Germany.
 Take the Dusseldorf Culinary Soul Food Tour and follow it up with a few beers at one of the beer halls.
-Then, squeeze in a curry wurst in old town to finish up a short layover in Dusseldorf.
+Then, squeeze in a currywurst (one of the best things to eat in Dusseldorf) in old town to finish up a short layover in Dusseldorf.

 What to see in Dusseldorf in one day – Option 2: If it’s a nice day, how about a hop on-hop off Dusseldorf cruise to make the most of your time sightseeing in Dusseldorf, along with a traditional Japanese meal in the Japanese quarter.